KSUNetSE/AgGCN1.0/code/readme.md

 ﻿# Gene Co-expression Network Generation
-This is a Python package for the generation of Gene Co-expression Network.
+This is a Python package for the generation of Gene Co-expression Networks.

 # Requirements
 Python environment 3.6.0+.